-As organizations scale, it becomes hard to have a single DevOps team managing all the infrastructure requirements of all product teams.
-Instead, they opt for using Infrastructure as Code (IaC) to create a set of easy to use modules which are managed by the central operations/platform team and used by the rest of the organization as and when infrastructure is needed.
+As organizations scale, it becomes hard to have a single DevOps or Platform team managing all the infrastructure requirements of all product teams.
+Instead, they opt for using Infrastructure as Code (IaC) to create a set of easy to use modules that are managed by the central platform team, and used by the rest of the organization as and when infrastructure is needed.

 The central DevOps and platform teams have built up a lot of knowledge and best practices as they have created and scaled infrastructure.
-Although self service has enabled quick launch of infrastructure for all product and engineering teams, setting up guardrails and policies from a central place, will help them to stay within these guidelines.
+Self-service has enabled quick launch of infrastructure for all product and engineering teams; central guardrails and policies help them stay within these guidelines.